 Mindfulness is a method of focusing awareness on the present moment, a mental state of relaxed awareness, marked by openness and curiosity toward your feelings rather than judgments of them.
-When practiced regularly, it is a powerful tool for experiencing happiness.
+When practiced regularly, it is a powerful tool for experiencing happiness, and for accepting difficulties.
 Mindfulness-based therapies are effective because they alter emotional responding by modifying thoughts and feelings that affect negative self-beliefs.
 By regular practice of the techniques in these structured sessions, you can reduce emotional reactivity and enhance emotion regulation.

 Mindfulness-Based Emotional Balance

 Based on a synthesis of the well-documented methods of Mindfulness-Based Stress Reduction, contemporary emotion research, and compassion practices, this psychoeducational class teaches mindfulness skills for daily life and greater emotional balance and is for people who want to understand better and manage intense emotional reactions, live in balance with conflicting needs, experience a fuller sense of satisfaction and presence in daily life.